 As Memorial Day signals the beginning of summer, Labor Day announces the season’s end.
 Fall is around the corner, but there will still be time to enjoy good weather, food and friends.
+So how do you make sure you have a healthy Labor Day?

 Make the most of the summer’s last three-day celebration by choosing healthy recipes and things to do with friends and family.